 The programs vary in what they can offer.
-In some cases direct financial assistance may be offered to help you pay your mortgage for a short period of time.
+In some cases direct financial assistance may be provided to help you pay your mortgage for a short period of time.
 Payment plans or reduced monthly payments may be offered.
 However most of the government programs and non-profit organizations will help facilitate some form of loan modification to qualified homeowners.
 This will provide families time to get back on track by ideally lowering their monthly payment, reducing interest rates or waiving fees.

 Government mortgage help is offered by many state and/or local governments.
 They have created their own mortgage assistance offerings, refinancing programs, loan modification services, and programs to stop foreclosures.
 Locate your state.